 2. 1999 Town Counsel Opinion re Health Concerns

 The National League of Cities (NLC) recently released a new small cell wireless municipal action guide and model ordinance.
 The model ordinance is a suggested example of language that cities can use to meet their specific needs while managing the considerations of multiple stakeholders.

-A policy has been approved by the Selectmen and the next step in the process of this policy are design standards, and the following recommendations of the NLC to communities wil continue to be studied:
+A start of the a policy was approved by the Selectmen and the next step in the process of this policy will be design standards, and an application will be created.